cladmi/rapstore-vm/README.md

 RAPStore Virtual Machine
 ========================

-RAPStore test virtual machine setup script using fabric.
+Deployment for RAPStore using fabric.

 ## Setup
-1. Make a copy of server_config_EXAMPLE.py and rename the copy to server_config.py
-2. Replace all placeholder with your real values
+TODO